-Whether you need a wallet-friendly facial or would prefer to indulge in a luxurious massage with a price tag to match, we’ve rounded up the best spas in Hong Kong.
+Whether you’re looking for a wallet-friendly facial or fancy indulging in a luxurious massage with a price tag to match, we’ve rounded up the best spas in Hong Kong.

 When you’re stressed, busy, or just need a little pick-me-up, a bit of pampering can help you relax and feel revitalised.
-However, with so many options for an express 30-minute or full-day service, an organic spa or one with a stunning harbour view, how do you know where to go?
+However, with so many options for an express 30-minute or full-day service, an organic spa or one with a stunning harbour view, how do decide where to go?
 We’ve got you sorted.
 From budget-friendly options to splurge-worthy experiences, look no further than our ultimate guide to the best spas in Hong Kong…

 The Best Spas In Hong Kong